Nick Saban: 2006 season

 Going into the 2006 season, the Dolphins were expected to contend for a playoff spot.
 The season, however, turned out to be unsuccessful.
 The Dolphins were considering quarterback Drew Brees, who had just been released from the San Diego Chargers due to a career-threatening shoulder injury and subsequent contract dispute, but instead traded for Daunte Culpepper, who was still recovering from a knee injury from the previous season.
 Saban later said that the team's decision to pass on Brees was the moment he knew that he would leave the team.

 Culpepper never fully recovered and was ultimately benched after the fourth game of the season, when the Dolphins lost to the Houston Texans.
 He was eventually put on injured reserve.
 After starting the season 1–6, however, the Dolphins got hot.
 They won four straight games, including wins over the Chicago Bears, who were previously unbeaten and made it to the Super Bowl that year, and the Kansas City Chiefs.
 Suddenly, the Dolphins were back in the playoff hunt at 5–6, but a 24–10 loss the following week to the Jacksonville Jaguars all but ended their playoff hopes.

 The Dolphins rebounded the following week with a 21–0 win over the New England Patriots, the Dolphins' last victory of the 2006 season.
 Quarterback Joey Harrington was eventually benched in favor of third-string quarterback Cleo Lemon.
 The defense ranked as a top-five unit in points and yards allowed.
 However, the offense was anemic, with the only bright spot being running back Ronnie Brown, who gained over 1,000 rushing yards on the season.
 The Dolphins lost their next two games to the Buffalo Bills and the New York Jets to finish 6–10, Saban's first losing season as a head coach.

 On November 27, 2006, the University of Alabama announced the firing of head coach Mike Shula.
-Saban was rumored to be at the top of Alabama's wish list, but Saban refused to discuss the job while his NFL season was still underway.
+Saban was rumored to be at the top of Alabama's wish list, but he refused to discuss the job while his NFL season was still underway.
 During the month of December 2006, Saban was repeatedly questioned by the media about the Alabama job, and he repeatedly denied the rumors in his weekly press conferences, stating on December 21 "I guess I have to say it.
 I'm not going to be the Alabama coach."
 But his wife Terry talked Nick into having a meeting with Mal Moore.
 Saban met with Alabama officials on January 1, 2007, which was shortly after the Dolphins' season-ending loss to the Indianapolis Colts.